Roliball: Origin and development

 Roliball originated in 1991 in China, Shanxi Province, Jinzhong City.
 Initially it was developed as a method of rehabilitation of injured athletes.
 A new rehabilitation method was invented by the professor of physical culture and sports Bai Rong.

 Since its inception and until the mid-2000s, roliball has developed mainly in China.
 During this period, the basic complexes of exercises with a racket and ball and the methodology of the training process were created.

-The development of roliball in other countries was facilitated by the creation of the European Association of taichi bailong ball (TBBA) in 2005, in Germany, by Xiaofei Sui, one of the pupils of professor Bai Rong.
+The development of roliball in other countries was facilitated by the creation of the European Association of Tai Chi Bailong Ball (TBBA) in 2005, in Germany, by Xiaofei Sui, one of the pupils of professor Bai Rong.
 The main activity of the Association is the development of the sport in Europeen countries, training of coaching staff, annual training courses, and organization of competitions.

 The fastest rate of development of the roliball is in China, Hungary, Russia, Germany, Ukraine, the Netherlands, Portugal, Italy.

 International Assembly of the Roliball (unofficial world championship) is held since 2012 every 2 years in the homeland of this sport in Jinzhong, China.
 In 2014, representatives from 11 countries took part in the competition, and in 2016, 13 countries were represented.

 European Roliball Championship is held every 2 years since 2006 under the aegis of the TBBA.
 It has been held 4 times in Germany (2006, 2009, 2011, 2013), 1 time in the Netherlands (2015) and 1 time in Russia (2017).

 National Championships are held in Hungary twice a year since 2012 and in Russia biennially since 2016.